stackhpc/ansible-slurm-appliance/README.md

 Currently, the Slurm Appliance requires an [OpenStack](https://www.openstack.org/) cloud for full functionality, although it can be deployed on other clouds or unmanaged servers.

 ## Quickstart
 This section demonstrates creating an Appliance with default configuration on VM instances with no floating IPs.
+See the full [Configuration](docs/configuration.md) guide for options.

 Prerequsites:
 - An OpenStack project with access to a RockyLinux 8.x GenericCloud image (or image based on that).